Is the reallocation of human capital a key solution to today's climate crisis? • Written by Acre's Ian Povey-Hall for Investment Week

 When it comes to ESG, we have the data to prove that we cannot continue our course without modifying our approach and outlook.

-A fundamental rewiring of the financial system, specifically how capital is allocated within it, needs to happen and that begins with a change to organisational structures and the way that teams are put together.
+A fundamental rewiring of the financial system, specifically how capital is allocated within it, needs to happen and that begins with a change to organizational structures and the way that teams are put together.

-In order to have effective last-mile integration of sustainability principles within a financial institution there needs to the combination of deep thematic expertise alongside knowledge of how these highly complex organisations and processes work in reality.
+In order to have effective last-mile integration of sustainability principles within a financial institution there needs to the combination of deep thematic expertise alongside knowledge of how these highly complex organizations and processes work in reality.

 While there are individuals who have both, there are not enough to drive transition at scale in the timescales required.